Office Hours: I’m here every morning at 7:30. To meet after school, please make an appointment.

 - Be prepared and have the proper supplies (pencils, pens, paper) – do not waste time asking for supplies that you should have.

-- Use BLUE OR BLACK INK ONLY
+- Use PENCIL or BLACK INK ONLY

 - Classroom seating arrangements are subject to change at my discretion – just because you sit in one spot several days in a row (or weeks) doesn’t mean you will remain there the rest of the year.